Comcast offers US$65b for Fox in showdown with Disney

 When a federal judge rejected the Justice Department's suit against the Time Warner deal, it was seen as an endorsement of so-called vertical mergers - combinations that include both media distribution and the programming itself.

-Comcast also is making an ambitious push in Europe that centers on UK pay TV provider Sky.
-After Fox made a takeover offer for the 61 per cent stake in Sky that it doesn't already own, Comcast launched a 22 billion pound (S$40 billion) counterbid for the business.
+Comcast also is making an ambitious push in Europe that centres on UK pay TV provider Sky.
+After Fox made a takeover offer for the 61 per cent stake in Sky that it does not already own, Comcast launched a £22 billion (S$40 billion) counter bid for the business.
 Disney also is interested in owning Sky.

-But Comcast investors haven't welcomed the company's sudden appetite for megadeals.
-Its shares were down 19 per cent this year through Wednesday.
-If Comcast buys Fox and Sky, the cable giant could become one of America's largest corporate borrowers and its credit ratings may teeter at the bottom edge of investment grade.
+But Comcast investors have not welcomed the company's sudden appetite for megadeals.
+Its shares were down 19 per cent this year till Wednesday.
+If Comcast buys Fox and Sky, the cable giant could become one of America's largest corporate borrowers, and its credit ratings may teeter at the bottom edge of investment grade.

-Mr Roberts, Comcast's CEO, said on a conference call that he was comfortable with what he called "temporary releveraging".

 The approach is expected to generate more value by splitting up the Murdoch family's far-flung holdings.
 Fox News alone is estimated to contribute about US$2 billion a year in earnings to the company's bottom line.
 New Fox also will house Fox Business and local TV stations in nine of the 10 largest metro areas in the US.

-Mr Roberts said he expects the Justice Department to review his proposed takeover plan at the same speed as Disney's deal.
-And because Comcast has less of a presence outside the US, the company expects it can get international clearance easily.
-It also shouldn't need a review by the Federal Communications Commission, Comcast said.
+Mr Roberts said that he expects the Justice Department to review his proposed takeover plan at the same speed as Disney's deal.
+And because Comcast has less of a presence outside the US, the company expects that it can get international clearance easily.
+It also should not need a review by the Federal Communications Commission, Comcast said.

-That means the transaction could close within 12 months of being signed, the cable company said.
+This means that the transaction could close within 12 months of being signed, the cable company said.